appcircleio/appcircle-docusaurus/docs/publish-integrations/ios-publish-integrations/add-for-review-on-app-store.md

 :::danger Prerequisites

 When this step runs, Appcircle will first search for the relevant version match on **TestFlight**.
-When the relevant version match is provided, the binary will be sent directly to review.
+Once the relevant version is found, the binary will be sent directly for review.

 For this reason, the binary file must be present on **TestFlight**.